bionlplab/awesome-nlp-in-ebm/README.md

 Here is the Markdown table ordered by year (from latest to earliest):

-`Parse the references, generate a table with three columns: Paper, Venue, Date.
-Add the links to the paper title.
-Order the table by years from the latest.`

 | Paper | Venue | Date |
 |-------|-------|------|
 | [The Use of Generative AI for Scientific Literature Searches for Systematic Reviews: ChatGPT and Microsoft Bing AI Performance Evaluation](https://doi.org/10.2196/51187) | JMIR | 2024 |